PX4/PX4-user_guide/en/frames_multicopter/qav_r_5_kiss_esc_racer.md

 Then set the geometry and outputs

 - [Actuators](../config/actuators.md)
-  - Update the vehicle geometry to match the QAV-R 5" KISS ESC Racer
+  - You should not need to update the vehicle geometry (as this is a preconfigured airframe).
-  - Assign actuators functions to outputs as wired.
+  - Assign actuator functions to outputs to match your wiring
   - Test the configuration using the sliders.

 Then perform the mandatory setup/calibration: